-I started learning Latin at 7 and Greek at 9 at Sussex House School, London.
-My prep-school Latin master, John Evans, approving of my initial enthusiasm for Latin, decided that I should learn Greek as well.
+I started learning Latin and Greek at Sussex House School, London.
+My prep-school Latin master, John Evans, approving of my initial enthusiasm for Latin at the age of 7, decided that I should learn Greek as well.
 He brought the subject to life by creating an ancient Greek primer with beautiful hand-drawn illustrations: his superb draftsmanship is still admired.

 Subsequently as a King’s Scholar at Eton, I was taught by (among others) D.P.
 Simpson, John Roberts, Michael Atkinson, John Lewis, and the brilliant and inspiring classicist Martin Hammond.
 From Eton I won a scholarship to read Classics at Merton College Oxford.

 I was taught the piano from the age of 5 by Joyce Rathbone, and the cello from 11 by Audrey Toynton.
 I continued learning both instruments at school: piano with David Hiley and Peter Smith, and cello with Graham Smallbone.
 In my final year I was the soloist in Grieg’s Piano Concerto with the Eton School Orchestra.